BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aquinas.md

 - Bravery - you should not deviate from the correct judgment of reason because of fear or rashness
 - Since the natural law includes specif i c principles that are not within the scope of universal conscience, we need the intellectual virtue that grasps them.
 - It is reasonable to impose whatever control over appetite is needed for action in accordance with reason
+- Prudence ensures the right motive for the action; for the prudent person’s deliberation about happiness results in the right determinate conception of happiness, and this conception forms the end of the virtuous person’s actions.
+Aquinas follows Aristotle not only in claiming that prudence requires the moral virtues (1-2 q57 a4;
+q58 a3; a5), but also in claiming that they require prudence.
+His reason for the second claim is Aristotelian.
+Moral virtue requires not only the right action, but also the right way of doing it.
+The right way of doing it must proceed from reason, not only from impulse or passion;⁴⁶ to proceed from reason it must proceed from correct election.